Cloud Cost Management FAQ

 Integrated reporting for leadership

-Optimization across the entire IT estate
+Optimisation across the whole IT estate

 Cloud resources are ephemeral; hardware is physical inventory